redhat-openstack/website/source/networking/neutron-with-ovs-and-vlans.html.md

 #### Some Notes

-All components can be installed in one machine or distrubed to different machines (and all the in-between variants).
+All components can be installed in one machine or distributed to different machines (and all the in-between variants).

 L2 agent should run on all machines except for the Neutron service machine (unless Neutron service resides with other component in the same machine).

-It's possible to install multiple L3/DHCP/metadata servers.
+It's possible to install multiple L3/DHCP/metadata agents.

 ### Installation (packstack)